TMD 145 Engineering Materials Technology (3 Credits)

 TMD 151 Introduction to Cad (3 Credits)

 Awareness of computers in engineering design and problem solving, with emphasis on AutoCAD program on microcomputers for engineering graphics at a beginning level of design.
-Hands-on sessions using personal computers will provide practice to reinforce the concepts and to provide practical experience.
+Hands-on sessions using personal computers will provide practice to reinforce the

 TMD 225 Mechanics I: Statics (3 Credits)